March Madness 2021: Selection Sunday, schedule, how to watch

-With Selection Sunday rapidly approaching, and teams already punching their tickets in early conference tournaments, here's what you need to know about this year's tournament.
+With the Selection Show broadcast rapidly approaching, and a large number of teams already punching their tickets in early conference tournaments, here's what you need to know about this year's tournament.

 When is Selection Sunday and how can I watch?